 Keep editing until the week before your application is due.
 We suggest that you stop letting others review it around this time as well.
 Spend some time transferring your personal statements to the applications and fix any formatting errors.
 This will may the submission process much easier.

 To prepare for this particular stage, we suggest learning the art and techniques of writing a personal narrative.
 A private writing tutor can truly make this stage move more smoothly from a nuance perspective.
 Still not convinced?
 Check out 5 Reasons Private Writing Tutoring is Essential.

 Submission and Results

 Once you submit, your job is over.
-Congratulations for making it to the end!
+Congratulations on making it to the end!
 Now, all you have to do is wait until spring.
 The results are in the colleges’ hands now.

-Good luck on college applications, seniors!
+Good luck with college applications, seniors!
 We’re looking forward to May 1st to see which college you’ll decide to pursue your higher education at.